JuliaBooks/Books.jl/docs/contents/getting-started.md

 ```

 To avoid code duplication between projects, this package tries to have good defaults for many settings.
-For your project, you can override the default settings by creating `Config.toml` and `Metadata.yml` files.
+For your project, you can override the default settings by creating `config.toml` and `metadata.yml` files.
-In summary, the `Metadata.yml` file is read by Pandoc while generating the outputs.
+In summary, the `metadata.yml` file is read by Pandoc while generating the outputs.
 This file contains settings for the output appearance, author and more, see @sec:metadata.
-The `Config.toml` file is read by Books.jl before calling Pandoc, so contains settings which are essentially passed to Pandoc, see @sec:config.
+The `config.toml` file is read by Books.jl before calling Pandoc, so contains settings which are essentially passed to Pandoc, see @sec:config.
 Still, these defaults can be overwritten.
 If you also want to override the templates, then see @sec:templates.

-## Metadata.yml {#sec:metadata}
+## metadata.yml {#sec:metadata}

-The `Metadata.yml` file is read by Pandoc.
+The `metadata.yml` file is read by Pandoc.
 Settings in this file affect the behaviour of Pandoc and get inserted in the templates.
 For more info on templates, see @sec:templates.
 The following default settings are used by Books.jl.
-You can override settings by placing a `Metadata.yml` file at the root directory of your project.
+You can override settings by placing a `metadata.yml` file at the root directory of your project.

 ```{.include}
 _gen/default_metadata.md
 ```

-## Config.toml {#sec:config}
+## config.toml {#sec:config}

-The `Config.toml` file is used by Books.jl.
+The `config.toml` file is used by Books.jl.
 Settings in this file affect how Pandoc is called.
-In `Config.toml`, you can define multiple projects; at least define `projects.default`.
+In `config.toml`, you can define multiple projects; at least define `projects.default`.
 The settings of `projects.default` are used when you call `pdf()` or `serve()`.
 To use other settings, for example the settings for `dev`, use `pdf(project="dev")` or `serve(project="dev")`.

 Below, the default configuration is shown.
-When not defining a `Config.toml` file or omitting any of the settings, such as `port`, these defaults will be used.
+When not defining a `config.toml` file or omitting any of the settings, such as `port`, these defaults will be used.
 You don't have to copy all these defaults, only _override_ the settings that you want to change.
 The benefit of multiple projects is, for example, that you can run a `dev` project locally which contains more information than the `default` project.
 One example could be where you write a paper, book or report and have a page with some notes.